lbighetti/littlealchemist.io/_drafts/2017-02-21-A-lot-of-piping-involved.md

 ---

 That's it for today, hope you enjoyed it.

 Don't forget to _like_ and share this post with your friends and anyone interested in learning about this subject.

 If this was useful to you,
 please leave a comment and let me know!

-If it wasn't, also leave a comment and point out how total crap this is and what a waste of your time it was.
+If it wasn't, also leave a comment and point out what a total crap and waste of your time it was.

 Take care and until next time,
 Happy brewing!